Daft Punk: 2011–2015: Random Access Memories

 In 2011, Soma Records released a previously unpublished Daft Punk track, "Drive", recorded while they were signed to Soma in the 1990s.
 It was included in a 20th-anniversary compilation of the Soma label.
 In October 2012, Daft Punk provided a 15-minute mix of songs by blues musician Junior Kimbrough for Hedi Slimane's Yves Saint Laurent fashion show.
 Daft Punk recorded their fourth studio album, Random Access Memories, with musicians including Julian Casablancas, Todd Edwards, DJ Falcon, Panda Bear, Chilly Gonzales, Paul Williams, Pharrell Williams, Chic frontman Nile Rodgers and Giorgio Moroder.
 Daft Punk left Virgin for Sony Music Entertainment through the Columbia Records label.

 Random Access Memories was released on 17 May 2013.
+In an interview with Entertainment Weekly, Thomas Bangalter said that Random Access Memories came from a change in priority, saying that they had "focused in the past on trying to make the music of the future, and here, it's actually maybe much more focused on the present".
 The lead single, "Get Lucky", became Daft Punk's first UK number-one single and the most-streamed new song in the history of Spotify.
 At the 2013 MTV Video Music Awards, Daft Punk debuted a trailer for their single "Lose Yourself to Dance" and presented the award for "Best Female Video" alongside Rodgers and Pharrell.
 In December, they revealed a music video for the song "Instant Crush", directed by Warren Fu and featuring Casablancas.

 At the 56th Annual Grammy Awards, Random Access Memories won the Grammy for Best Dance/Electronica Album, Album of the Year and Best Engineered Album, Non-Classical, while "Get Lucky" received the Grammy for Best Pop Duo/Group Performance and Record of the Year.
 Daft Punk performed at the ceremony with Stevie Wonder, Rodgers, Pharrell, and the Random Access Memories rhythm players Nathan East, Omar Hakim, Paul Jackson, Jr. and Chris Caswell.
 That night, Daft Punk hosted a large Grammys afterparty at the Park Plaza Hotel in Los Angeles, with many celebrities and no photography allowed.

 Daft Punk co-produced Kanye West's sixth studio album, Yeezus (2013), creating the tracks "On Sight", "Black Skinhead", "I Am a God" and "Send It Up" with West.
 They provided additional vocals for Pharrell's 2014 single "Gust of Wind".
 On 10 March 2014, an unreleased Daft Punk song, "Computerized", leaked online.
-It features Jay-Z and contains "The Son of Flynn" from the Tron: Legacy soundtrack; it was once intended to be a single promoting Tron: Legacy or to serve as the end credits.
-The song was never used in the final version of the film.
+It features Jay-Z and contains "The Son of Flynn" from the Tron: Legacy soundtrack; it was once intended to be a single promoting Tron: Legacy or to play over the end credits.
 In April 2015, Daft Punk appeared in a short tribute to Rodgers as part of a documentary on his life, Nile Rodgers: From Disco to Daft Punk.
 In June, a documentary, Daft Punk Unchained, was released.